tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/快速入门/入门示例/单实例版worldpress_intl_en.md

 ![](https://main.qcloudimg.com/raw/18950bd97ef30b63672cbc080e414b44.png)
 7. Set up the service’s pod number according to the following instructions.
 See the figure below:
  - **Manual adjustment**: Set the number of pods.
 The number of pods in this example is set as 1.
 You can click **+** or **-** to change the number of pods.
  - **Auto adjustment**: Automatically adjust the number of pods if any of the setting conditions are met.
-For more details, see [Service auto scaling].
+For more details, see [Auto Scaling](https://intl.cloud.tencent.com/document/product/457/32424).
  ![](https://main.qcloudimg.com/raw/649c9a62a29a77d09451e6d0dc487d58.png)
 8. Configure the workload **access settings (service)** according to the following instructions.
 See the figure below:
  - **Service**: Check **Enable**.